technogise/technowise/_posts/2019-08-15-welcome-to-react-native-workshop.markdown

 # Following are the useful info to refer to during workshop

- - React Native Installation steps to follow [here](https://facebook.github.io/react-native/docs/getting-started)
+ - React Native Installation steps to follow [here](https://facebook.github.io/react-native/docs/getting-started) and follow the **React-Native CLI** guide

  - Sample JSON
  {% highlight json %}